-forecasts of performance, including expected earnings per share in future periods; and anticipated performance of recent, pending and future acquisitions;

-assumptions regarding any of the foregoing.
+forecasts of performance, including expected earnings per share in future periods; and assumptions regarding any of the foregoing.

 Because these statements involve anticipated events or conditions, forward looking statements often include words such as anticipate, believe, can, continue, could, estimate, expect, intend, may, plan, potential, target, will, would or similar expressions, including the negative of those terms.